Three-slab model for the dielectric permittivity of a lipid bilayer

-\textsf{\textbf{Three-slab model.}}--- While lipid membranes cannot be characterized by a local permittivity tensor $ \bmeps (z) $ for the aforementioned reasons, Figs.\ \ref{fig_polarization}--\ref{fig_eps} show bilayer properties are also far from uniform across the membrane thickness.
-A fundamental question thus remains: How can the response of a phospholipid bilayer to external electric fields be quantified?
+\textsf{\textbf{Three-slab model.}}--- The coarse-grained behavior of a lipid membrane is not readily obtained from the local permittivity tensor $ \bmeps (z) $ for the aforementioned reasons.
+However, Figs.\ \ref{fig_polarization}--\ref{fig_eps} show bilayer properties are also far from uniform across the membrane thickness.
+A fundamental question thus remains: How can the macroscopic response of a phospholipid bilayer to external electric fields be quantified?
 We address this question by recognizing membrane features are qualitatively different within the head-group and tail regions, and thus modeling the membrane as a composite material made up of three uniform dielectric slabs (see Fig.\ \figpart{fig_three_slab}{a}).
 There is one slab of thickness $ \deltah $ for each of the two head-group regions, while a single slab of thickness $ 2 \mk \deltat $ represents the entire tail region.
 With our three-slab construction, microscopic features are averaged over lengths larger than the atomic distances over which $ \langle E_z (z) \rangle $ varies, and smaller than the bilayer thickness---such that the out-of-plane heterogeneity of the membrane is retained.
+We note multi-slab models were previously used to describe the permittivity of water near solid surfaces \cite{schlaich-prl-2016, loche-jpcb-2020, jalali-pre-2020,stark-cpr-2026}.

 In the absence of an external electric field, a material comprised of three dielectric slabs is unpolarized and at a constant electric potential throughout.
 Both features are inconsistent with the MD data in Figs.\ \figpart{fig_polarization}{c} and \figpart{fig_three_slab}{b}.
 We thus introduce an intrinsic, zero-field polarization density into the three-slab model.
 For simplicity, the polarization density is constant and limited to the head-group slab.
 It is captured by equal and opposite bound surface charge densities of magnitude $ \sigmah $ on the faces of the head-group slabs, as shown in Fig.\ \figpart{fig_three_slab}{a}.
 We take the permittivity of the tail slab to be $ \epsz \mk \bmI $, as the MD results in Fig.\ \ref{fig_eps} show $ \epspar (z) / \epsz $ and $ \epsperp (z) / \epsz $ are just above unity in the tail region.
 In contrast, the head-group slabs in our model have an anisotropic permittivity, with in-plane and out-of-plane components respectively denoted $ \epshpar $ and $ \epshperp $.
 The three-slab model accordingly captures key electrostatic features of the membrane.